eosnetworkfoundation/grant-framework/applications/ShuFanNFT.md

 - **Full-Time Equivalent (FTE):**  2 FTE
 - **Total Costs:** 10,000 USD (for the first milestone.
 The whole project is long term.)

-### Milestone 1 — Prove ShuFan's innovative ability and the market potential of illustration NFTs.
+### Milestone 1 — Prove ShuFan's innovative ability and the market potential of illustration NFTs - The initial stage 01.

 - **Estimated duration:** 1 month
 - **FTE:**  2